maxtyson123/MaxOS/docs/Notes.md

 - When you press a key on the keyboard a signal will go to the programmable interrupt controller (PIC)
 - By default, the PIC is set ignore that, so to receive the key signal tell PIC not to ignore it
 - This is done by sending some data to the PIC
-- This means there has the to be a method of talking to the hardware (send data out / receive data in)
+- This means there has the to be a function of talking to the hardware (send data out / receive data in)
 - CPU has a multiplexer and a de-multiplexer which is connected to different hardware which is what physically sends the data
 - The PIC (a piece of hardware) has the port number 32 (0x20), so the data for the PIC has to be sent port 32 via the multiplexer
 - Using assembler, data can be set: